VineGlobal/Super-Lightweight-eCommerce-Platform/README.md

 2. Download and unzip the ZIP file to your Web server.
 3. Make the cached-files folder writable.
 4. The storefront should be accessible in your browser
-5. The following Googgle Sheet provides data to the storefront.
+5. The following Googgle Sheet provides the data for the storefront.
 Upcon accessing the Google Sheet, you will need to request editor access.
 We normally respond to each request less than 4-8 hours. https://docs.google.com/spreadsheets/d/12Ljjd8dChaHq2YOExKXw77ri2UDgixQTVuZBgMY-o30/edit#gid=0
-6. If you wish to modify the Google Sheets data and see the changes in your storefront, please update the Webhook URL setting in the store_config tab.
+6. If you wish to modify the Google Sheets data and see the data changes in your storefront, please update the Webhook URL setting in the store_config tab.
 The Webhook URL should be your webhook's public URL location.

 ![image](https://github.com/VineGlobal/Super-Lightweight-eCommerce-Platform/assets/817291/d8e1fc89-e2b0-4abe-bb10-1ae2ca053204)